 - In breeding colonies where the nests are placed on the ground, young cormorants leave their nests and congregate into groups with other youngsters (creches).
 They return to their own nests to be fed.

 - Accumulated fecal matter below nests can kill the nest trees.
 When this happens, the cormorants may move to a new area or they may simply shift to nesting on the ground.

 - The Double-crested Cormorant makes a bulky nest of sticks and other materials.
 It frequently picks up junk, such as rope, deflated balloons, fishnet, and plastic debris to incorporate into the nest.
 Parts of dead birds are commonly used too.

 - Large pebbles are occasionally found in cormorant nests, and the cormorants treat them as eggs.

-- The oldest known Double-crested Cormorant was more than 22 years old, banded in Ontario in 1984 and found in Louisiana in 2006.
+- The oldest known Double-crested Cormorant was at least 22 years, 6 months old; it was banded in Ontario in 1984 and found in Louisiana in 2006.

 Double-crested Cormorants are colonial waterbirds that seek aquatic bodies big enough to support their mostly fish diet.
 However, they may roost and form breeding colonies on smaller lagoons or ponds, and then fly up to 40 miles to a feeding area.
 In addition to fishing waters, cormorants need perching areas for the considerable amount of time they spend resting each day.
 After fishing, cormorants retire to high, airy perches to dry off and digest their meals—rocks, wires, tops of dead trees, ship masts.
 They tend to form breeding colonies in clusters of trees in or near water.
 After a while, masses of cormorant guano may kill these trees and the trees may topple, at which point the cormorants may switch to nesting on the ground.